RayLuxembourg/ts-playground/README.md

 # TS-Playground

-this is a node.js playground project with preconfigured options to wrtite typescript with persistant debugging.
+this is a node.js playground project with preconfigured options to write typescript with persistent debugging.

 ---